 Low ATM Density and Card Issuance in Central Europe; Significant Growth Potential.
 The Company believes that two principal drivers of an ATM business in a developing economy are ATM density per million people and card issuance as a percentage of the population.
 The Company estimates that as of January 1997 there were 94 ATMs per million of population in Hungary, 17 ATMs per million of population in Poland, 112 ATMs per million of population in the Czech Republic and 15 ATMs per million of population in Croatia.
-These figures compare with 478 ATMs per million of population in Austria, 376 ATMs per million of population in France, 459 ATMs per million of population in Germany, and 524 ATMs per million of population in the United Kingdom, 419 ATMs per million of population in france, 459 ATMs per million of population in Germany, and 524 ATMs per million of population in the United States as of January 1997.
+These figures compare with 478 ATMs per million of population in Austria, 376 ATMs per million of population in formation of population in France, 459 ATMs per million of population in Germany, and 524 ATMs per million of population in the United States as of January 1997.
 Based on information compiled by the Company, as of January 1, 1998, the number of cards issued as a percentage of population is 20% in Hungary, 5% in Poland, 14% in the Czech Republic, and 16% in Croatia as compared with